Low-noise road surfaces – semi-dense asphalt (SDA)

 For a surface to be considered low-noise in Switzerland, it must achieve a noise reduction of at ...

-Acoustic Effects CH Project CPX Measurements Road Surfaces Report BAFU On behalf of the Federal...
+Acoustic Effects CH BAFU CPX Measurements of Road Surfaces Report On behalf of the Federal ...

 Technological Fundamentals and Standards